park-jenna/storybank/README.md

 - **Common questions** — Browse a curated list of interview questions with recommended categories; save any question to My Questions and link one or more stories as answers
 - **My Questions** — Manage the questions you saved and their story mappings in one place
 - **Dashboard** — Overview of story completion, My Questions progress, category breakdown, and a “stories to complete” list for quick follow-up
+- **Interview tips** — STAR explained in plain language and how it maps to StoryBank’s workflow
+- **About** — In-app product overview with screenshots

 ## Live Demo & Test Account